-Registered agents are sometimes called resident agents or statutory agents.
-They are people or entities that S Corps or LLCs designate to receive service of process, government correspondence, and compliance documents on behalf of the business.
+A registered agent is available during normal business hours to receive important documentation such as service of process, government correspondence, and regulatory compliance documents on behalf of a business.
 These documents can include, for example:

 - Legal documents

 - Summons (service of process), which is a notice of a lawsuit